-- Vision: When there is a genuine vision (as opposed to the all too familiar vision statement), people excel and learn, not because they are told to, but because they want to.
-Vision is what the organization wants to be,
+Vision: When there is a genuine vision (as opposed to the all-too-familiar vision statement), people excel and learn, not because they’re told to, but because they want to.
+Vision is what the organization wants to be.

-- Certainty of Mission, what you're going to do to achieve that vision, and
+Certainty of Mission is what you're going to do to achieve that vision.

-- Clearly defined and agreed upon Values that take the guesswork out of decision making.
+Clearly defined and agreed upon Values take the guesswork out of decision making.

-Once created, you are responsible as leaders to create a climate and environment that creates ownership and engages everyone in implementation.
+Leaders are responsible for creating an environment that in turn creates ownership and engages everyone in implementation.
 They must wear it like a crown with full commitment and ownership.
-Effective Strategic Planning pulls (guides) the organization, its resources, and its people like a magnet instead of pushing (forcing) it like a bulldozer.
+Effective strategic planning pulls (guides) the organization, its resources, and its people like a magnet instead of pushing (forcing) it like a bulldozer.

 Without clear, focused, enthusiastic, and aggressive implementation of the plan, it provides no more value than the piece of paper it was written on; a waste of time, energy, and money.
 Effective strategic planning incorporates entrepreneurial thinking (also a competitive advantage in corporations), visionary activities, planning, and leading others in alignment to do what you want them to do because they want to do it!
 It also includes coaching, leadership, guidance, and support.
 It means designing and maintaining effective systems and processes and unparalleled attention to customer service.